MIRA-KUMAR/Leetcode-Learning/README.md

 # LeetCode 2124.
 Check if All A's Appears Before All B's

 Given a string s consisting of only the characters 'a' and 'b', return true if every 'a' appears before every 'b' in the string.
 Otherwise, return false.

+# LeetCode 2200.
+Find All K-Distant Indices in an Array

+You are given a 0-indexed integer array nums and two integers key and k.
+A k-distant index is an index i of nums for which there exists at least one index j such that |i - j| <= k and nums[j] == key.

+Return a list of all k-distant indices sorted in increasing order.